kencu/Build-Scripts/README.md

 ## Self Tests

 The scripts attempt to run the program's or library's self tests.
-Usually the recipe is `make check`, but it is `make test` on occassion.
+Usually the recipe is `make check`, but it is `make test` on occasion.
 If the self tests are run and fails, then the script stops before installation.

 You have three choices on self-test failure.
 First, you can ignore the failure, `cd` into the program's directory, and then run `sudo make install`.
 Second, you can fix the failure, `cd` into the program's directory, run `make`, run `make check`, and then run `sudo make install`.